Skip to main content

 Python HeadersDescription

-X-Stainless-AsyncWhether or not the `AsyncClient` was used by the user.
+X-Stainless-AsyncWhether or not the AsyncClient was used.

 Java/Kotlin HeadersDescription